rcarmo/docker-templates/azure-sandbox/README.md

 Also, the `quickstart.sh` script should not be considered as a best practice -- if you're going to leave this running someplace, best do it properly.

-If you don't use `quickstart.sh` the VNC server will prompt for a password, but that's hardly secure in practice - so if you run this container on a machine exposed to the Internet, _don't_ publish port 5901.
+If you don't pass `noauth` to `quickstart.sh` the VNC server will prompt for a password (which is `changeme` too), but that's hardly secure in practice - so if you run this container on a machine exposed to the Internet, _don't_ publish port 5901.

 [a]: http://azure.microsoft.com
 [xcli]: https://github.com/azure/azure-xplat-cli